Erazor1980/CarND-P5/writeup.md

 Here's a [link to my video result](./output/project_video.mp4)

-I recorded the positions of positive detections in each frame of the video (the function find_cars returns boundin boxes, see line 93 in `hog_subsample.py`).
+I recorded the positions of positive detections in each frame of the video (the function find_cars returns bounding boxes of detected cars, see line 93 in `hog_subsample.py`).
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.
 All appropriate functions can be found in `helper.py`.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video: